-Legenc I: XXX Y YY WW NNN Customer specific information Year code (last digit of calendar year) Year code (last 2 digits of calendar year) Week code (week of January 1 is week '01') Alphanumeric traceability code Note: be carried nt the full Microchip part number cannot be marked on one line, it will over to the next line thus limiting the number of available characters her specific information.
+Y Year code (last digit of calendar year) YY Year code (last 2 digits of calendar year) WW Week code (week of January 1 is week '01')

+NNN Alphanumeric traceability code

+Note: In the event the full Microchip part number cannot be marked on one line, it will be carried over to the next line thus limiting the number of available characters for customer specific information.

-\ Standard device marking consists of Microchip part number, year code, week code, and traceability code.
+Standard device marking consists of Microchip part number, year code, week code, and traceability code.